25 GCSE Maths Questions And Answers By Topic And Difficulty

 Students need to understand that the height of the bars is frequency density.
 Therefore, they need to calculate the area of the bars to calculate the frequencies and then compare the values.
 Once frequency has been calculated, these sorts of questions can then relate to other frequency-related question types, such as averages from a frequency table and cumulative frequency.

-For more GCSE maths questions take a look at our free Histograms lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Histograms lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one maths tuition.

 16. Straight line graphs maths question